-Family Engagement Toolkit Within a Toolbox
+Family Engagement Toolkit

-The Family Engagement Toolkit Within a Toolbox will be available to support each of the six family engagement outcomes.
-The Toolkit will consist of resources, materials, activity kits, online data and information, stories, and so much more.
-Copies of the Family Engagement Assessment and the Parent Survey will be located in the Toolkit.
+Family engagement toolkits will be available to support each of the six family engagement outcomes.
+The toolkit will consist of resources, materials, activity kits, online data and information, stories, and so much more.
 These materials will offer suggestions and activities that staff and parents can use in their program.
-The Toolbox will be available for staff and families to check out and use as they create and implement their family engagement plan.
-They will be housed in the Child Care Aware Resource and Referral sites that are currently in place across the state of Arkansas.
+The toolkits will be available for staff and families to check out and use as they create and implement their family engagement plan.
+They will be housed in the Child Care Aware sites that are currently in place across the state of Arkansas.
 An online list of resources will be available for review at the Head Start State Collaboration Office website (www.arheadstart.org).